 Simple?
 Fun?
 Educational? – Check!

 Sometimes the most simple set-ups are enjoyed the most.
-Most preschoolers LOVE water play.
-Try this easy science experiment idea from My Mundane and Miraculous Life.
+Most preschoolers LOVE water play, and this easy colour mixing science experiment from My Mundane and Miraculous Life is sure to be popular.
 Simply add some food colouring and away they go, creating lots of different colours!

 #7.
 Little Scientist Space

-Perhaps you just want to create a space that offers lots of experimenting and imaginative play?
-Epic Childhood has some great ideas for little scientists in this article, where they share their set-up.
+Perhaps you want to create a space that offers lots of experimenting and imaginative play?
+Epic Childhood has some great ideas for little scientists in this post, where they share their set-up.

 You May Also Enjoy 5 Fun Science Experiments for Kids